Stronger Data Poisoning Attacks Break Data Sanitization Defenses: Problem Setting and Defenses

-} } In our setting, the attacker has several advantages: it knows the test set in advance (whereas the defender does not); it knows the defender's training procedure; and it also gets to observe the clean training set $\sDc$.
+The attacker has several advantages: it knows the test set in advance (whereas the defender does not); it knows the defender's training procedure; and it also gets to observe the clean training set $\sDc$.
 In reality, the attacker might not have access to all of this information.
-However, as defenders, we want to be robust even to attackers that might have the above information (this is also known as the principle of security by design; see, e.g., \citet{biggio2014security}).
+However, as defenders, we want to be robust even to attackers that might have the above information (this is the principle of security by design; see, e.g., \citet{biggio2014security}).
 For example, an attacker whose goal is to make the defender get a particular set of predictions wrong (e.g., the attacker might want to cause a ``fake news'' classifier to classify all websites from a certain domain as ``real news'') would accordingly choose, and therefore get to observe, $\sDtest$.
 In contrast, the defender might not know the attacker's goal in advance, and therefore would not have access to $\sDtest$.

-Our experiments in this paper consider the case where the test data $\sDtest$ is drawn from the same distribution as $\sDc$.
-This is known as an \emph{indiscriminate} attack \citep{barreno2010security}, wherein the attacker tries to increase the average test error of the defender's model under the normal data distribution.
-Most of our methods are applicable to more general choices of $\sDtest$; we discuss this further in \refsec{related}.
+\fbox{ \parbox{\textwidth}{ \paragraph{Attacker:} \begin{itemize} \item Input: Clean training data $\sDc$ and test data $\sDtest$. \item Output: Poisoned training data $\sDp$, with $|\sDp| = \epsilon |\sDc|$. \item Goal: Mislead defender into learning parameters $\hat\theta$ with high test error $\Lerr(\hat\theta; \sDtest)$. \end{itemize} \paragraph{Defender:} \begin{itemize} \item Input: Combined training data $\sD = \sDc \cup \sDp$. \item Output: Model parameters $\hat\theta$. \item Goal: Learn model parameters $\hat\theta$ with low test error $\Lerr(\hat\theta; \sDtest)$ by filtering out poisoned points $\sDp$. \end{itemize} } } \paragraph{Further assumptions in experiments.} In our experiments, we assume that $f_{\theta}$ is a linear classifier, i.e., $f_\theta(x) = \sign(\theta^\top x)$ for binary tasks.
+We consider both binary and multi-class classification.
+We also focus on \emph{indiscriminate attacks} \citep{barreno2010security}, where the test data $\sDtest$ is drawn from the same distribution as the clean training data $\sDc$, and the attacker tries to increase the average test error of the defender's model under this underlying data distribution.
+In \refsec{transfer-train}, we show that the attacker can still construct strong indiscriminate attacks even when they do not know the test data $\sDtest$.
+Most of our methods are also applicable to more general choices of $\sDtest$; we discuss this further in \refsec{related}.